 Firstly, here are a couple of school security case studies for you to review.

 As mentioned above, offices containing cash need protection.
 IT and lab equipment do too.

-To maintain security and protect pupils and effective door entry systems can be set up to control and restrict access to these areas of your site.
+In order to maintain security and protect pupils, you can set up an effective door entry system to control and restrict access to these areas of your site.

 - Key fob entry systems can be programmed to restrict entry via certain doors

 - Science and lab stores can be protected with a passcode or keypad entry system

 - Intercom systems can be deployed to verify and grant access

 Knowing who is in and out of the building at a glance is the perfect addition to any school’s health and safety policy.